docchula/smcu-admin/README.md

 ## Features

 - Document Index (สารบรรณ) : Records of the union's documents since academic year 2551
-  - Retrieves DocHub document status updates from Gmail
+    - Retrieves DocHub document status updates from Gmail, and notify document's owner of any error via Email
 - Project Index : Records of the union's projects since academic year 2565
   - Record project participants, which can be viewed and printed by each participants
 - Personnel Index : List of the union committee members, accessible to the public at https://admin.docchula.com/board